Financial Aid Frequently Asked Questions

 Do you accept credit cards for payments of charges?

-Credit cards may be used through the Web site's VIP system.
+Credit cards may be used through the website's SSC system.
 DISCOVER, MASTERCARD and AMERICAN EXPRESS credit cards are accepted.
 There is a minimal convenience fee associated with all credit cards.

 If a financial hold is placed on my records, what actions should I take in order to get the hold released?